 - You may need to re-weave it from the center outward a few times to create a sturdy and firm web.

-- If desired, use clothespins to hold the rope in place on the sticks until you are satisfied with the shape of the giant rope spiderweb, and then secure it in place with one of the craft materials or methods listed below (optional).
+- If desired, use clothespins to hold the rope in place on the sticks until you are satisfied with the shape of the giant rope spiderweb, then secure it with one of the craft materials or methods listed below (optional).

-- Another option is to tie overhand knots as you weave or secure the web to the frame with glue, duct tape, rope, or zip ties to fasten the rope so it stays firmly attached to the DIY rope spider web frame as you work, if desired.
+- Another option is to tie overhand knots as you weave, or secure the web to the frame with glue, duct tape, rope, or zip ties to keep the rope firmly attached to the DIY rope spiderweb frame as you work.

 - Read through the DIY rope spider web weaving tips below to learn more: